dotamir/dotChat/README.md

 And you have to install ```Expo``` application on your device (IOS, Android) to open app in local development.

 ## Thanks to
-1. [FaridSafi](https://github.com/FaridSafi/), Creator GiftedChat which i used that on this work.
+1. [FaridSafi](https://github.com/FaridSafi/), Creator of GiftedChat which i used that on this work.

 ## License